-§ 223-41.13.
-Uses; plan review; design standards.
+§ 223-41.13 Uses; plan review; design standards.

 - A. This article establishes a comprehensive review for land uses in the Fishkill Creek Development District.
 Development within the Fishkill Creek Development District shall be governed by this article, except to the extent that this article specifically incorporates by reference other sections of this chapter.
-In the event that any other provision of this chapter is inconsistent with the provisions of this article, then the provisions of this article shall control. - B. Principal uses permitted.
+In the event that any other provision of this chapter is inconsistent with the provisions of this article, then the provisions of this article shall control. - B. Principal uses permitted by special permit.
 A Fishkill Creek development may be a single use, or a mixed use which incorporates various permitted land use elements as part of a comprehensive development plan.
-These elements may include: - (1) Apartment, attached and multifamily dwellings. - (2) Artist live/work spaces, artist studios and workshops of artisans. - (3) Bed-and-breakfast establishments and inns. - (4) Spas, fitness centers/noncommercial swimming pools, exercise studios, day-care centers, and similar uses as determined by resolution of the City Council.
-Such uses shall be permitted in buildings that face streets. - (5) Restaurants and other eating and drinking establishments.
-Such restaurants and other eating and drinking establishments shall be permitted in buildings that face streets.
-No individual restaurant use shall contain more than 5,000 square feet of gross floor area. - (6) Professional and business offices in buildings that face streets. - (7) Galleries, exhibit spaces and museums. - (8) Community facilities that complement residential and commercial uses, such as public or semipublic performance and cultural centers, live theaters, concert halls, meeting rooms suitable for social, civic, cultural or education activities, bandshells, kiosks and gazebos. - (9) Assembly and other light industrial uses, as determined by the City Council, in fully enclosed buildings and not including any form of outdoor storage.
+These elements may include: - (1) Apartment, attached and multifamily dwellings. - (2) Artist live/work spaces, artist studios and workshops of artisans. - (3) Bed-and-breakfast establishments and inns. - (4) Spas, fitness centers/noncommercial swimming pools, exercise studios, and day-care centers, and similar uses as determined by resolution of the City Council.
+Such uses shall be permitted on the ground floor and second floor of the in buildings facing that face streets. - (5) Restaurants and other eating and drinking establishments.
+Such restaurants and other eating and drinking establishments shall be permitted on the ground floor and second floor of the in buildings facing that face streets.
+No individual restaurant use shall contain more than 5,000 square feet of gross floor area. - (6) Professional and small business offices on the ground floor and second floor of in buildings facing the that face streets. - (7) Galleries, exhibit spaces and museums. - (8) Community facilities that complement residential and commercial uses, such as public or semipublic performance and cultural centers, live theaters, concert halls, meeting rooms suitable for social, civic, cultural or education activities, bandshells, kiosks and gazebos. - (9) Assembly and other light industrial uses, as determined by the City Council, in fully enclosed buildings and not including any form of outdoor storage.